kashfifahim/CrossComputeTutorials/Chapter-2-Using-Batch-Folder-To-Set-Input-Values/README.md

     # version of crosscompute
     crosscompute: 0.9.1

-Next, we are going to gave a name to our automation.
+Next, we are going to give a name to our automation.

     ---
     # version of crosscompute
     crosscompute: 0.9.1

     # name of your automation
-    name: Olin-Wellesly Bikeshare System
+    name: Olin-Wellesley Bike Share System

 Finally, to wrap up the ```metadata``` section let's add a version number to our ```automation```.
 This completes the ```metadata``` part of our ```automate.yml``` configuration file.
 Our ```automate.yml``` file should contain the following: